Q: #100. What does meekness mean in the Bible?

 By: Steve Shirley

-A: The "world" defines strong people as those who are assertive, take charge, proud, self-sufficient, self-reliant, and independent.
+A: The usual definition of meekness in the Bible is "strength under control."
+The "world" defines strong people as those who are assertive, take charge, proud, self-sufficient, self-reliant, and independent.
 A meek person is the opposite of these things, therefore, many people associate meekness with weakness.
 A meek person is willing to be submissive, is humble and gentle, relies on God and is dependent on Him to provide strength.

 Which of these is REALLY the weaker?
 If you think it is meekness, try following these attributes for a while, and you will see it is HARD!
 It is much more difficult to humble yourself and rely on God, than to do everything in your own strength.